 5. The institution provides counseling and/or academic advising programs to support student development and success and prepares faculty and other personnel responsible for the advising function.
-Counseling and advising programs orient students to ensure they understand the requirements related to their programs of
+Counseling and advising programs orient students to ensure they understand the requirements related to their programs of study and receive timely, useful, and accurate information about relevant academic requirements, including graduation and transfer policies.

-EVIDENCE OF MEETING THE STANDARD As authorized by board policy [II.C.5_01], Foothill College provides academic, personal, and career counseling and programs to support the development and success of all students.
+EVIDENCE OF MEETING THE STANDARD As authorized by Board Policy [II.C.5_01], Foothill College provides academic, personal, and career counseling and programs to support the development and success of all students.
 The Counseling Office participates in multiple and varied student orientation events [II.C.5_02; II.C.5_03].
 The Counseling website demonstrates the variety of student populations served through their services [II.C.5_04; II.C.5_05].
 Counseling faculty teach study skills and career planning courses that complement 1:1 services.
 Career and Academic Pathway maps are accessible to all students for ease in navigation of each chosen pathway.
 These program maps were created by program faculty with student input [II.C.5_06; II.C.5_07].
 Counselor specializations are identified and publicized for better student access regarding questions and concerns related to programs of study [II.C.5_08].

 In addition to participating in the program review process, the Counseling Office also conducts regular surveys and makes improvements as needed [II.C.5_09].
-Based on student use and feedback, Counseling offers a "Quick Questions" service - 15-minute, on-demand appointment options - for just-in-time support.
+Based on student use and feedback, Counseling offers a Quick Questions service - 15-minute, on-demand appointment options - for just-in-time support.
 This service is publicized on the Counseling website [II.C.5_10].
 Additionally, students are asked to complete a service feedback form that Counseling has used to implement more responsive and flexible services and support.
-As students' preference for multiple modes of communication continues to evolve, the "Quick Questions" availability has increased to reach more students in a timely manner.
+As students' preference for multiple modes of communication continues to evolve, the Quick Questions availability has increased to reach more students in a timely manner.
 Counseling also uses text and email to remind students of their appointments and decrease the number of "no-shows".

-Counseling shares timely, useful, and accurate info about transfer policies, general education requirements, articulation agreements, and university representative events through the Transfer web page [II.C.5_11].
-The Articulation Officer ensures currency in articulation agreements and updates the general education sheets.
+Counseling shares timely, useful, and accurate info about transfer policies, general education requirements, articulation agreements, and university representative events through the Transfer webpage [II.C.5_11].
+The articulation officer ensures currency in articulation agreements and updates the general education sheets.
 The institution also reports annually to the state about Transfer Center operational hours, traffic, and offerings [II.C.5_12].

 Counseling faculty and staff are provided ongoing training to support students more effectively [II.C.5_13; II.C.5_14].
-Other professional development includes DegreeWorks training so faculty provide accurate information to students and an Instructure (Canvas) course to prepare for online instruction [II.C.5_15; II.C.5_16].
+Other professional development includes DegreeWorks training so faculty provide accurate information to students and an Canvas (Instructure) course to prepare for online instruction [II.C.5_15; II.C.5_16].